 While google says it's a shorter drive from the SF Bay to the Peninsula with Korth's Pirate Lair it might actually be longer if any bridges are raised.

-Houseboats, pontoon boats, and speedboats can be rented from Paradise Point.
-You may also be able to rent a boat from private owners via Boatbound
+Houseboats, pontoon boats, and speedboats can be rented from Paradise Point, but they usually must be booked a year in advance for this event.
+You may also be able to rent a boat from private owners via Boatbound or craigslist.

 Coordinate directly with the captain of the boat.
 Be prepared to load equipment for the boat and to stay on that boat for the first night, if not the entire event.
 Boats may arrive at Mandeville Point after dark on the first day.